 Data Leaks & Theft

 The most common reason malware is used is to access, view, and steal data and personal information from devices and networks.
-Personal information may include full name, date of birth, email address, social security number, credit cards, and other identifying information.
-This data could be sold to third-parties, held as ransom, leaked to expose the business, used to commit identity theft, and more.
+Personal information may include full name, date of birth, email address, social security number, credit card, and other identifying information.
+This data could be sold to third parties, held as ransom, leaked to expose the business, used to commit identity theft, and more.

 Identity Theft & Fraud

 Stolen data obtained by criminals can be used to commit identity theft and fraud.
 By assuming a person’s identity, one could steal the victim’s finances, and obtain credit cards, loans, and insurance in their name.
 These actions may result in the victim’s credit score tanking and not being able to apply for their own loan, credit card, or insurance plan.